 Enchantment Resort, Sedona, Arizona

 Opened in 1987 within a stunning red rock canyon, set on a 70-acre private ranch, Enchantment Resort features a huddle of Southwest-style adobe casitas that line Arizona’s Boynton Canyon, not far from Sedona.
 A family-friendly resort, the property has many different accommodations, including some with kitchenettes for practicality others with their own private pools.
 Each of the 218 rooms abides by an organic design scheme, with soothing earth colors, rugs inspired by basket weaving, and Native American décor adding life to the otherwise minimalist feel.
-There are numerous on- and off-property activities, with Sedona’s raw landscape providing ample excursions (hiking, mountain biking, nature walks) and, once it reopens, the nearby spa at Mii Amo available for relaxation and mindfulness treatments.
+There are numerous on- and off-property activities, with Sedona’s raw landscape providing ample excursions (hiking, mountain biking, nature walks) and the nearby spa at Mii Amo available for relaxation and mindfulness treatments.
 The sprawling property also features tennis courts, a putting green (and nearby golf course) and croquet, as well as a host of daily activities, ranging from painting and nature walks to tennis clinics and star-gazing.
 It is also a great base for those who want to explore the Grand Canyon.

 Bishop’s Lodge, Santa Fe, New Mexico

 Santa Fe has gained renown as one of America’s coolest cities, thanks to its vibrant art and food scenes, Colonial Revival and Pueblo architecture, desert-mountain climate and Spanish-Mexican cultural heritage.
-And the opening of a soulful new Auberge Resort—Bishop’s Lodge—in a restored local landmark is the perfect excuse to visit this year.
+And a soulful new Auberge Resort—Bishop’s Lodge—in a restored local landmark is the perfect excuse to visit this year.
 Ground first broke on the property in the 1850s, when a French missionary built a homestead on the border of the Santa Fe National Forest.
 Today, the lodge encompasses 317 acres, within minutes of the entertainments of downtown.
 Spread across the land, guests can now find a wellness sanctuary (inspired by Southwestern healing rituals); stables; trout streams; hiking, biking and riding trails; an art gallery; the SkyFire restaurant and bar, and a gourmet café; and a wide range of accommodations: guest rooms, suites (some of which are freestanding and include outdoor plunge pools), private three- and four-bedroom casitas, and the 12-room bunkhouse (ideal for large pods).
 Throughout, the décor is completely stylish and authentic to the region.
 Ideal days here include enjoying a mezcal tasting, a desert meditation session, a hike to a picnic or simply kicking your boots up and taking in the view.